The ego-track of Neville Yeadon (continued):

 The big voice has fallen silent.
 I begin to suspect, as the seconds tick by, that it has finished with me for the time being.
 I could call out to it, but I am reluctant to raise my voice, or to sound at all desperate.

-And why this reluctance?
-Dream-logic-cowardice, that's what it is - a fear lest anxious sounds encourage fearful events.
+And why this reluctance to yell?
+Dream-logic-cowardice.
+A fear lest anxious sounds encourage frightful events.

 Not that I regard all this as a dream... it's too plonky-real for that... but the trouble is... better confront the sensation... that on some level I am used to it - that everything in this room around me, comfortable and tasteful and homely as it is, oozes more meaning than it should - that the... mood of the scene bathes it in a lantern glow of significant promise, an assurance that mighty things are in store for me, that I must scale scary heights and make precipitous choices - For heaven's sake why doesn't Big Voice come back?

 Big Voice Dynoom has abandoned me.
 Left me alone to face the uproar in my mind.
 The yapping siege of unanswered questions.
 The vital, obvious questions that shriek their importance - Is any of this real or am I hallucinating?
 If it is real, am I alive or dead?
 Ought that Voice to be believed?
 If it ought, then why have I been brought to this planet, the seventh, and how was it done, and is it what regularly happens to knife-crime victims like myself -